Claude for Beginners: Complete Guide

-Since ChatGPT was released, I’ve been using it exclusively for my main projects
+Since ChatGPT’s release, I’ve been using it exclusively for my main projects.
+However, last year I started moving some of my projects from ChatGPT to Claude.

-This article is about the four main reasons to choose Claude over ChatGPT.
+This article is about why I’m choosing Claude over ChatGPT.

-• Reason #4: Automate presentations, reports, docs, and more
+Reason #4: Automate presentations, reports, docs, and more (Skills)

 Hi!
 I’m Frank (aka The Pycoach)